finos/kdb/authz_ro/README.md

 **authz_ro.q** installs handlers that take the authenticiated user ID in **.z.u** and check which tier of access they have:
 1. **rw** - Read / Write - input evaluated with **value**
 2. **ro** - Read Only - input evaluated with **reval**
-3. **other** - user may only call functions on the "whitelistedFunction" list.
+3. **other** - user may only call functions registered with a paramFilter.

+The paramFilter is a function that takes the arguments from the parse tree and can:
+ a) Rewrite parts of the tree to call safer alternatives to native q primitives.
+ b) Signal an error for constructs that are not permitted.

 ## Background